Yasuhiro Kato

 Yasuhiro Kato (加藤 康弘, Katō Yasuhiro) is a Japanese former professional footballer who played as a midfielder.

-Shibamura previously played for Nagano Parceiro in the Japan Football League and Osotspa Saraburi F.C. and the Royal Thai Army in the Thai Premier League.
-In March, 2011 he signed a contract with the Latvian Higher League club FB Gulbene.
-On July 7, 2011, he joined to FK Ventspils.
-In February 2012 he signed a contract with the Ukrainian club FC Hoverla-Zakarpattia Uzhhorod for two years.
+Kato previously played for Nagano Parceiro in the Japan Football League and Osotspa Saraburi F.C. and the Royal Thai Army in the Thai Premier League.
+In March 2011 he signed a contract with the Latvian Higher League club FB Gulbene.
+On 7 July 2011, he joined to FK Ventspils.
+In February 2012 he signed a contract with the Ukrainian club Hoverla-Zakarpattia Uzhhorod for two years.

 In summer 2015 he joined Slovenian Second League side NŠ Drava Ptuj.